HarishAshwinRaj/Var-class/readme.md

-# Var library
+# Var
 hello guys !!
+I am a student and I did this as a mini project.\
 I have tried to implement a single libary which can hold any of these three basic data types in cpp .\
-I thought it  would give us an easy and handy tool to perform basic operations.\
-I got this idea from `Var` keyword in `javascript`.

 - int
 - double
 - string

+I thought it  would give us an easy and handy tool to perform basic operations.\
+I got this idea from `Var` keyword in `javascript`

 I still am a student.
 So, some of my implementation may not be up to all use cases.\
 so do a little research before you use. \